Buddhism: The Buddha

-Details of the Buddha's life are mentioned in many Early Buddhist Texts but are inconsistent.
-His social background and life details are difficult to prove, and the precise dates are uncertain, although the 5th century BCE seems to be the best estimate.
+Details of the Buddha's life are mentioned in many Early Buddhist Texts, but these accounts are inconsistent.
+His social background and life details are difficult to substantiate, and the precise dates are uncertain, although the 5th century BCE seems to be the best estimate.
 (Note: Buddhist texts such as the Jataka tales of the Theravada Buddhist tradition, and early biographies such as the Buddhacarita, the Lokottaravādin Mahāvastu, the Sarvāstivādin Lalitavistara Sūtra, give different accounts about the life of the Buddha; many include stories of his many rebirths, and some add significant embellishments.
 Keown and Prebish state, "In the past, modern scholars have generally accepted 486 or 483 BCE for this [Buddha's death], but the consensus is now that they rest on evidence which is too flimsy.
 Scholars are hesitant to make unqualified claims about the historical facts of the Buddha's life.
 Most accept that he lived, taught and founded a monastic order, but do not consistently accept all of the details contained in his biographies.")